JetBrains/kotlin-web-site/docs/topics/null-safety.md

 The not-null assertion operator (`!!`) converts any value to a non-nullable type.

-When you apply `!!` to a variable whose value is not `null`, it's safely handled as a non-nullable type, and the code executes normally.
+When you apply the `!!` operator to a variable whose value is not `null`, it's safely handled as a non-nullable type, and the code executes normally.
 However, if the value is `null`, the `!!` operator forces it to be treated as non-nullable, which results in an exception.

-When `b` is not null and `!!` makes it return its non-null value (which is a `String` in this example), it accesses `length` correctly:
+When `b` is not null and the `!!` operator makes it return its non-null value (which is a `String` in this example), it accesses `length` correctly:

 ```kotlin
 fun main() {